 1. Netflix acquires Millarworld

 Much like one of its biggest, hittest shows, it’s been a world of ups and downs for Netflix.
 Yup, we’re talking about you, Flaked.
 The up is most certainly the company’s acquisition of Millarworld, “the comic book publishing powerhouse founded by Mark Millar.”
-According to a press release from the streaming service, Netflix has acquired the rights to Millar’s portfolio of “critically and fan-acclaimed character franchises” with an eye to adapting them into film and tv for many years to come.
-Millar, of course, being the creator of Kick Ass and Wanted, as well as the general Avengers: Civil War and Old Man Logan storyline.
-According to Netflix CEO Ted Sarandos “we look forward to creating new Netflix Originals from several existing franchises”.
+According to a press release from the streaming service, Netflix has acquired the rights to Millar’s portfolio of “critically and fan-acclaimed character franchises” with an eye to adapting them into film and TV for many years to come.
+Millar, of course, being the creator of Kick-Ass and Wanted, as well as the general Avengers: Civil War and Old Man Logan storyline.
+According to Netflix CCO Ted Sarandos: “we look forward to creating new Netflix Originals from several existing franchises”.
 Millar and his publishing house will continue to work on properties new and old between now and the time they become unprofitable.

 2. Hail Milla Jovovich, your Blood Queen

 Blood for the Blood Queen!
 Skulls for her skull throne!
 The former is important, the latter depends on the latest round of script changes.
 Either way, Milla Jovovich is the in final talks to play the Blood Queen in Neil Marshall’s Hellboy reboot.
 Deadline has the story which, if confirmed, would see the Resident Evil actor join David Harbour and Ian McShane in the swift-moving project.
 Really, it better slow down a little though.
 The film is currently having 2 Guns’ producer and A Town Called Eureka creator Andrew Crosby script the latest draft of what is now just called Hellboy.

 3. Them wacky Guardians are at it again